lumax-eco/salmonvision-landingpage/content/english/partners/_index.md

 # Call to action
 partnership_cta:
   title: "Interested in Partnering?"
   description: "We're always looking for new collaborators who share our commitment to salmon conservation.
-Whether you're a First Nation, research institution, conservation organization, or fisheries agency, we'd love to explore how we can work together."
+Whether you're an Indigenous Nation, research institution, conservation organization, or fisheries management agency, we'd love to explore how we can work together."
   button_text: "Get in Touch"
   button_link: "/contact/"
 ---